freedomofpress/securedrop-workstation-docs/docs/journalist/starting_client.rst

 To sign in, enter the username and passphrase provided to you by your SecureDrop administrator, as well as the two-factor code using the method you have set up.
-If you have used SecureDrop before, these are the same credentials that you would use to log in to the Journalist Interface.
+If you have used SecureDrop before, these are the same credentials that you would use to sign in to the Journalist Interface.

 |screenshot_sd-app_login|